Close

 Additional requirements

-Successful applicants for the MSc Sexual & Reproductive Health Policy and Programming are expected to have worked either in the health sector in a low- or middle-income country setting or the sexual and reproductive health field for a minimum of two years.
+Successful applicants for the MSc Sexual & Reproductive Health Policy and Programming are expected to have worked either in the health sector or the sexual and reproductive health field for a minimum of one year.

 Applicants who do not meet the minimum entry requirement, but who have relevant professional experience may still be eligible for admission.
 Qualifications and experience will be assessed from the application.